plainpotato/FR-FUSION/simpliFRy/Developer Guide.md

 The differentiator mechanic was conceived from 3 observations.

 1. A sufficiently low (strict) threshold that eliminates almost all false positives will result in a less than ideal detection rate.
-2. False detections (incorrectly labelling a person as someone else) generally occurs when the similarity score of the wrong face is marginally lower than the similarity score of the correct face, and this tends to occur only with lenient (high) score.
+2. False detections (incorrectly labelling a person as someone else) generally occurs when the closest similarity score of the wrong face is marginally lower than that of the correct face, and this tends to occur only with lenient (high) score.
-3. When the FR Algorithm fails to pick up someone whose face is in its database, there is a good chance that the face it should have picked up (correct individual) has a much lower similarity score (closer match) than the next closest face (someone else).
+3. When the FR Algorithm fails to pick up someone whose face is in its database, there is a good chance that the face it should have picked up (correct individual) has a much lower closest similarity score (closer match) than the next closest face (someone else).
 This is especially true for smaller datasets of faces.

 These provide 2 implications.

-1. The first 2 observations imply that when the 2 closest embeddings have close similarity scores with each other, it is preferable to have a _stricter_ threshold.
+1. The first 2 observations imply that when the 2 closest similarity scores have a small difference, it is preferable to have a _stricter_ threshold.
-2. Observations 1 and 3 imply that when the closest embeddings is significantly more similar to the query embedding than the next closest embedding, it is preferable to have a _more lenient_ threshold.
+2. Observations 1 and 3 imply that when the closest embeddings is significantly more similar to the query embedding than the next closest embedding (large difference in 2 closest similarity scores), it is preferable to have a _more lenient_ threshold.

 The differentiator mechanic does exactly that.
 Instead of just fetching the closest embedding in step 4, it retrieves the 2 closest embeddings and their similarity scores.
 It then compares their similarity scores.
 If the <ins>difference in similarity scores</ins> of the 2 closest embedding is greater than a **_Similarity Gap_**, a **_Lenient Threshold_** will be used.
 If the difference is less than the similarity gap, the original, stricter threshold will be used.